Sruthija4/SE-Lab1/README.md

 # SE-Lab1
-Demo repository for understanding what Github is
+Demo repository for understanding what Github is modified branch